 Victorian Charm at the Queen Anne Inn, Annapolis Royal, Nova Scotia

 Built as a wedding gift from a wealthy merchant to his son in the mid-19th century, the Victorian mansion that has become the Queen Anne Inn has retained its romantic charms for well over a century.
-In 1989, after a spotty history with various owners and even a stint as a boys school, the inn was immaculately restored to replicate its original style and design, which includes high ceilings, heavy mouldings, a grand central staircase and generous use of mahogany, oak and ash throughout.
+In 1989, after a spotty history with various owners and even a stint as a boys school, the inn was immaculately restored to replicate its original style and design, which includes high ceilings, heavy moldings, a grand central staircase and generous use of mahogany, oak and ash throughout.

-- Afternoon tea in the back garden
+Afternoon tea in the back garden.

-- Local lobsters and scallops with a chilled chardonnay
+Local lobsters and scallops with a chilled chardonnay.

 10 of 11